ziad-rima/Contact-Form/README-template.md

 ### What I learned

-I faced some difficulties when trying to substitute the default radio and checkbox buttons with the custom svg buttons, so after looking up some online resources and with the help of chatGPT, I finally figured it out:
+I faced some difficulties when trying to substitute the default radio with the custom svg buttons, so after looking up some online resources and with the help of chatGPT, I finally figured it out:
 ```html
 <div id="radio-buttons" class="radio-buttons">